LiterallyTheOne/LiterallyTheOne.github.io/note.md

 ## Done

+* 🌠Search if my avatar should be on `webp` as well
 * 🔗🆕Link to the new site from the old site
 * 📏Put margin at the left and right of each post to make it look better at mobile phones
 * Add latex support for markdown files